Suzanne Côté

 Suzanne Côté (born September 21, 1958) is a puisne justice of the Supreme Court of Canada.
-She was nominated by Prime Minister Stephen Harper to replace retiring justice Louis LeBel.
+She was nominated by Prime Minister Stephen Harper to replace retiring Justice Louis LeBel.
 Before her appointment to the Supreme Court, she was a partner at Osler, Hoskin & Harcourt LLP and previously Stikeman Elliott LLP in Montréal.
 She is the first woman appointed to the Supreme Court directly from private practice.

 Early life and education

-She had wanted to be a lawyer since age 11.
+Côté had wanted to be a lawyer since age 11.
 While her mother wanted her to become a teacher, as a child Suzanne enjoyed reading about high-profile legal cases.
 Côté did her legal studies at the Faculté de droit de l'Université Laval.

 Career

 While a student, Côté worked at a small law firm in Gaspé.
 She bought half of her employer's practice.
 Côté was called to the Bar of Quebec in 1981.
 She went on to become a partner at Stikeman Elliott LLP in Montréal, and later Osler, Hoskin & Harcourt LLP.
 At Osler, Hoskin & Harcourt, she oversaw the firm's Montreal office litigation group while her own practice area centred around complex civil and commercial cases.
 Her clients in private practice included Jean Pelletier, who once served as chief of staff to Prime Minister Jean Chretien, and Imperial Tobacco.
 She defended Imperial Tobacco in a 2012 class-action lawsuit by arguing that the public had been aware of the negative effects of smoking since the 1960s.

 Côté has taught courses at Université de Montréal, the Université du Québec à Rimouski, and at the Bar of Quebec.